oracle/node-oracledb/doc/api.md

       node_modules/oracledb/build/Release/`.
 If the libraries are not found, no error is thrown and the search continues, see next bullet point.

-    - In `/usr/local/lib`.
+    - In the library search path such as set in `DYLD_LIBRARY_PATH` (note this variable does not propagate to sub-shells) or in `/usr/local/lib`.
 If the Oracle Client libraries cannot be loaded, then an error is thrown.

 - On Linux and related platforms:

     - In the [`libDir`](#odbinitoracleclientattrsopts) directory specified in a call to [`oracledb.initOracleClient()`](#odbinitoracleclient).
-Note on Linux this is only useful to force immediate loading of the libraries because the libraries must also be in the system library search path.
+Note on Linux this is only useful to force immediate loading of the libraries because the libraries must also be in the system library search path, i.e. configured with `ldconfig` or set in `LD_LIBRARY_PATH`.
 This directory should contain the libraries from an unzipped Instant Client 'Basic' or 'Basic Light' package.
 If you pass the library directory from a full client or database installation, such as Oracle Database "XE" Express Edition then you will need to have previously set the `ORACLE_HOME` environment variable.
 If the Oracle Client libraries cannot be loaded from `libDir`, then an error is thrown.

     - If `libDir` was not specified, then Oracle Client libraries are looked for in the operating system library search path, such as configured with